jamesfmackenzie/jamesfmackenzie.github.io/_drafts/2018-11-17-gamestream-moonlight-on-retropie.md

 ### Integrate with EmulationStation

-We've proved the Moonlight works well on the Pi, but we'd much prefer to launch and stream games directly through the RetroPie EmulationStation interface.
+We can launch Moonlight from the command line, but we'd much prefer to launch and stream games directly through the RetroPie EmulationStation interface.
 Luckily EmulationStation is very configurable.
 We can do this without too much hassle.

 1. Quit EmulationStation if it is open (hit the Start button and navigate to `Quit > Quit EmulationStation`)

--------------- this is where I got to

-1. Create a copy of the ES config (the default one gets overwritten during ES updates and you don't want that)
+2. Create a copy of the ES config (the default one gets overwritten during ES updates and you don't want that)

+{% highlight bash %}
+{% raw %}
 sudo cp /etc/emulationstation/es_systems.cfg /opt/retropie/configs/all/emulationstation/es_systems.cfg
+{% endraw %}
+{% endhighlight %}

-2. Add a system to the custom config:
+3. Add a system to the custom config:

+{% highlight bash %}
+{% raw %}
 sudo nano /opt/retropie/configs/all/emulationstation/es_systems.cfg
+{% endraw %}
+{% endhighlight %}

 Add this at the bottom, but before </systemList>: